The MedStar Health—Georgetown University Hospital Residency Program in Psychiatry

 Learn more about our program from our residency training program director.

 Learn more about our program from our department chair

 Why train here

-Psychiatry residents at MedStar Georgetown have access to our many affiliates, including MedStar Washington Hospital Center, the Veteran’s Administration Hospital, and the National Institute of Mental Health, giving them valuable exposure to different systems, approaches, and patient populations.
+Psychiatry residents at MedStar Georgetown have access to our many affiliates, including MedStar Washington Hospital Center, the Veteran’s Administration Hospital, and the National Institute of Mental Health and others, giving them valuable exposure to different systems, approaches, and patient populations.

 Our faculty provide residents with education and mentorship and work directly with them in a variety of clinical settings.
-When you join our program, you will be in historic Washington, D.C. and find yourself in a supportive and collegial environment that values diversity and inclusion.
+When you join our program in beautiful Washington DC, you will find yourself in a supportive and collegial environment that values diversity and inclusion.

 Learn about the Global Health Track

 The didactic curriculum provides residents with the scientific and conceptual basis for clinical practices.
 It also offers them a space to contemplate treatment dilemmas outside of the pressures of the clinical environment.
 The didactic curriculum provides residents with the scientific and conceptual basis for clinical practices.
 It also provides residents with a space to contemplate treatment dilemmas outside of the pressures of the clinical environment.

 Georgetown residents have one afternoon of dedicated didactic time per week in each year of training.
 This time is protected from clinical responsibilities and serves as a foundation for the additional rotation-based conferences, teaching rounds, and journal clubs that residents attend.
 Currently, all didactics are conducted via Zoom due to the COVID-19 pandemic and to maximize resident safety.

 The following are some of the major topics covered in didactics: